sofiane-abou-abderrahim/react-events-tanstack-query/README.md

 ## Sending HTTP Requests With Ease

+- What Is Tanstack Query?

+  1. A library that helps with sending HTTP requests
+  2. & helps with keeping your frontend UI in sync with your backend data

-- What Is Tanstack Query & Why Would You Use It?
+- Why Would You Use It?

+  1. You don't need Tanstack Query, but
+  2. it can simplify your code (and your life as a developer)
+     1. it is able to get rid of a bunch of code like state management or some other code as well
+     2. it gives you some advanced features, like caching, behind the scenes data fetching, etc

 - Fetching & Mutating Data
 - Configuring Tanstack Query
 - Advanced Concepts: Cache Invalidation, Optimistic Updating & More